fideltfg/unifi-voucher-manager/README.md

 ```

 **Configuration options:**
-- `durationHours`: Duration in hours (automatically converted to minutes for UniFi API)
+- `durationHours`: Duration in hours (auto-converted to minutes)
-- `downloadMbps`: Download speed in Mbps (automatically converted to Kbps), or `"unlimited"`
-- `uploadMbps`: Upload speed in Mbps (automatically converted to Kbps), or `"unlimited"`
+- `downloadMbps` / `uploadMbps`: Speed in Mbps (auto-converted to Kbps), or `"unlimited"`
 - `dataLimitMB`: Data limit in megabytes, or `"unlimited"`

-**Rolling voucher settings:**
-The `rollingVoucher` section configures automatically-generated vouchers for guests:
-- `enabled`: Enable/disable rolling voucher feature
+- `rollingVoucher.enabled`: Enable/disable rolling voucher feature
-- Same speed and data limit options as regular tiers
-- Settings are loaded at container startup

-**Features:**
-- Create vouchers from preset tiers with one click
-- View tier details (speed, data, duration) before creation
-- Edit tiers without rebuilding container
-- Frontend reads configuration for display
-- Backend reads configuration for rolling voucher creation
+Changes to this file take effect immediately without container rebuild.

 ### Print Configuration